WICG/turtledove/FLEDGE.md

     }
     ```

 and the server must include the HTTP response header "X-fledge-bidding-signals-format-version: 2".
-If the server does not include the header, the response will assumed to be an in older format, where the response is only the `keys` dictionary. when FLEDGE is standardized, this extra header will be removed, and all responses will be assumed to use the new format.
+If the server does not include the header, the response will assumed to be an in older format, where the response is only the `keys` dictionary.

 The value of each key that an interest group has in its `trustedBiddingSignalsKeys` list will be passed to the interest group's generateBid() function as the `trustedBiddingSignals` parameter.
 Values missing from the JSON object will be set to null.
 If the JSON download fails, there are no `trustedBiddingSignalsKeys` in the interest group, or there is no `trustedBiddingSignalsUrl`, then the `trustedBiddingSignals` argument to generateBid() will be null.